 In the 1960’s, two voluntary abortions resulted in the fetal tissue that is still used today to create some vaccines

 Myth #5: Vaccines have eradicated many illnesses from society

-In the United States, vaccines have reduced or removed nine diseases from circulation since the beginning of the 20th century.
+According to the NIH, in the United States, vaccines have reduced or removed nine diseases from circulation since the beginning of the 20th century.
 These include measles, diptheria, smallpox, rubella, polio, and tetanus among others.

 Myth #6: Vaccines contain mercury

 Mercury is an ingredient in thiomersal (C9H9HgNaO2S), a chemical compound used to kill bacteria in vaccines.
 This compound is used in some flu vaccinations as a preservative (which is 25 micrograms of mercury per .5 mL dosage), but is not recommended for use on children under age 2.
 Some other vaccines may contain trace amounts of the substance as it prevents growth of deadly bacterial infections such as staphlococcus (staph infection).

 This is an extremely personal choice to make, and I would urge you to not feel pressured or intimidated into any direction.
 Here are

 - Look at the data.
 Find the actual numbers these studies are using and consider the sample size, participants’ demographics, methods and amounts of testing conducted, and dates of information collected.
 Also try to learn whether any data was excluded from final findings and why.